10 Wedding Gown Trends for Brides-to-Be

 Sleek and sexy gowns were all the rage in recent years, but brides with visions of being a princess are in luck because ball gowns have stepped back into the spotlight and the skirts just keep getting bigger.
 Brides can definitely have their Cinderella moment in the current selection of dresses.
 Even within the ball gown category, there are several variations in the silhouette, skirt fabric, and other details.

 Many couples are choosing a small ceremony with just a few guests followed by a large party several weeks or months later.
-For the ceremony, these brides often opt for a casual look.
+As such, these brides can often opt for a casual look during the ceremony.
 This can mean a short, flirty dress, a jumpsuit, or even white palazzo pants.
-The traditional wedding gown is saved for the reception.
+As a result, the traditional wedding gown can be saved for the reception.
 Some brides prefer a more casual wedding gown even if the ceremony will be traditional.

 Many bridal styles this season include skirts with tiers.
 These can be on fitted gowns and often involve fringe or another detail that creates movement.
-They can also be tiers on a layered ball gown.
+In addition, they can also be tiers on a layered ball gown.
 Sometimes the tiers are in different fabrics or patterns of lace.
-Tiers of tulle are sometimes used to create a fuller than average skirt.
+Similarly, tiers of tulle are sometimes used to create a fuller than average skirt.

 Wedding gowns seen recently on runways are constructed with light, flowing fabrics as many brides are opting for a romantic, airy wedding theme.
-These dresses allow brides to look like they are floating down the aisle.
+Therefore, these dresses allow brides to look like they are floating down the aisle.

 The asymmetrical one-shoulder gown is on-trend, especially for fashion-forward contemporary brides.
 These dresses include a single sleeve or one strap and leave the other shoulder bare.
 Sometimes the strap is covered with fabric flowers or heavy beading.